Cub Sport: 2019–2021: Cub Sport to Like Nirvana

 In October 2018 Cub Sport issued the lead single "Sometimes", from their third studio album, Cub Sport.
 In the following month they were inaugural winners of the ARIA Emerging Artist Scholarship.
 Cub Sport appeared on 18 January 2019 via the band's own imprint, Cub Sport Records and was distributed by MGM, again.
 It peaked at number 12 on the ARIA Albums Chart.
 Also in that month Billboard initiated Billboard Pride to celebrate an LGBTQ act, the inaugural Artist of the Month was Cub Sport.
 During their Australian tour in April, a live review said that Nelson "is literally like Brisbane's Justin Bieber but more indie and more gay".

 Cub Sport released a duet single, "I Never Cried So Much in My Whole Life" (October 2019) featuring Darren Hayes.
 An article in The Courier-Mail praised the collaboration and referenced Nelson and Netterfield's alma mater; the band were prompted to tweet, "I'd just like to specify that Northside Christian College is a literal homophobic hellscape."
 In December they issued their fourth EP 333, which provided three singles released weekly over the month.
 Nelson explained, "333 is made up of three songs that fit together to conjure a feeling of deep and healing euphoria."

 Like Nirvana, released on 24 July 2020, was Cub Sport's fourth studio album.
 Annabel Ross of the Australian edition of NME observed that on their "most stunning LP yet" Nelson describes how "liberation does not deliver permanent bliss, and that self-acceptance is a journey without a final destination."
 Its lead single, "Confessions", had appeared in March.
 Like Nirvana peaked at number 2 on the ARIA Albums Chart – their highest placing.
 In October they covered Powderfinger's "These Days" at the 2020 AFL Grand Final, which was held in Brisbane.
 During 2021 the group supported vaccinations against COVID-19, "[we] encourage our fans to get vaccinated, to help breathe life back into the music industry so we can come together to experience the magic of live shows again."

-2022-present: Jesus at the Gay Bar
+2022–present: Jesus at the Gay Bar

 In November 2022 Cub Sport released a single, "Replay".
 According to Nelson, "[It] is about moving forward.
 Feelings aren't as simple as we sometimes make out – you can long for something and not want it at the same time, you can love something but outgrow it.
 I think it's about shifting from longing for something to feeling free.
 But it also doesn't have to be that deep – It's a fun pop song and that's how I want it to be enjoyed too."
-In January 2023 the group announced their fifth studio album, Jesus at the Gay Bar, which was scheduled for release on 7 April 2023.
+In January 2023 the group announced their fifth studio album, Jesus at the Gay Bar, which was released on 7 April 2023.
 Its title references a poem by Jay Hulme.
+The album peaked at number one on the ARIA albums chart – the group's highest chart performance.